 Why you should adopt it now for cross-border payments

-Starting in November 2022, the way the SWIFT community exchanges payments messages will be transformed with ISO 20022.
+Starting in March 2023, the way the Swift community exchanges payments messages will be transformed with ISO 20022.
 This will unlock huge opportunities for financial institutions, such as boosting operational efficiency, enhancing customer experience, and enabling innovative new services.

 ISO 20022 Adoption programme for CBPR+

 The ISO 20022 Adoption Programme will change the way you send cross-border payments and reporting instructions.

 March 2023 is the date our payments community is getting ready for.
 Find out what you need to do and when.

 Find all the ISO 20022 resources you'll need, from essential guides and learning modules to the latest collateral, multimedia, reports and publications.